sib-swiss/termal/roadmap.md

 Urgent
 ------

+1. [x] `zb_top` and friends get computed at several places, perhaps there should be a single function which could also handle checking for the zoom mode.
+This might bake it possible to dispense wit hdifferent `*_ar` versions of some functions.

 Normal
 ------

+1. [x] Try adding visual guides to the zoom box, provoding a, well, zoom effect.

 1. [x] Experiment with (i) sticking the bottom directly below the alignment pane when there is unused space, and (ii) keeping the unused space, but providing